usnistgov/OOF2/SRC/common/IO/OOFCANVAS/README.md

 Derived from `CanvasFillableShape`.
 The constructor is

-* `CanvasRectangle(double xmin, double xmax, double ymin, double ymax)`

-or

 * `CanvasRectangle(const Coord&, const Coord&)`

-where the `Coord`s are any two opposite corners of the rectangle.
-The corners are given in physical units.
-Only the first constructor is available in Python.
+where the `Coord`s are the user coordinates of any two opposite corners of the rectangle.

 ##### `CanvasSegment`

 A single line segment, derived from `CanvasShape`.
 The constructor is

-* `CanvasSegment(double x0, double y0, double x1, double y1)`

-or

 * `CanvasSegment(const Coord &point0, const Coord &point1)`

-The positions are given in physical units.
-Only the first form of the constructor is available in Python.
+The positions are given in user coordinates.

 ##### `CanvasSegments`